-Policy Name Policy Number Scope Atezolizumab (Tecentriq®) MP-RX-FP-88-23 ⊠ MMM MA MMM Multihealth
+Policy Name Atezolizumab (Tecentriq®), Atezolizumab and hyaluronidase-tqjs (Tecentriq Hybreza) Policy Number MP-RX-FP-88-23 Scope ⊠ MMM MA ☑ MMM Multihealth

-- 0= Fully active, able to carry on all pre-disease performance without restriction - 1= Restricted in physically strenuous activity but ambulatory and able to carry out work of a light or sedentary nature, e.g., light house work, office work - 2= Ambulatory and capable of all selfcare but unable to carry out any work activities.
-Up and about more than 50% of waking hours - o 3= Capable of only limited selfcare, confined to bed or chair more than 50% of waking hours - 4= Completely disabled.
+- Actionable molecular markers include EGFR, ALK, ROS1, BRAF, NTRK, MET and RET mutations.
+The NCCN panel recommends testing prior to initiating therapy to help guide appropriate treatment.
+If there is insufficient tissue to allow testing for all these markers, repeat biopsy and/or plasma testing should be done.
+If these are not feasible, treatment is guided by available results and, if unknown, these patients are treated as though they do not have driver oncogenes (NCCN 1, 2A). - Adjuvant treatment: Additional cancer treatment given after the primary treatment to lower the risk that the cancer will come back.
+Adjuvant therapy may include chemotherapy, radiation therapy, hormone therapy, targeted therapy, or biological therapy. - ECOG Performance Status: A scale used to determine the individual's level of functioning.
+This scale may also be referred to as the WHO (World Health Organization) or Zubrod score which is based on the following scale: - 0= Fully active, able to carry on all pre-disease performance without restriction - 1= Restricted in physically strenuous activity but ambulatory and able to carry out work of a light or sedentary nature, e.g., light housework, office work - 2= Ambulatory and capable of all selfcare but unable to carry out any work activities.
+Up and about more than 50% of waking hours - 3= Capable of only limited selfcare, confined to bed or chair more than 50% of waking hours - 4= Completely disabled.
 Cannot carry on any selfcare.
-Totally confined to bed or chair - 5= Dead - Extensive-stage small cell lung cancer: Cancer has spread to other parts of the body and could include the fluid around the lungs.
-Immune checkpoint inhibitor: A type of drug that blocks certain proteins made by some types of immune system cells, such as T cells, and some cancer cells.
+Totally confined to bed or chair - 5= Dead - Extensive-stage small cell lung cancer: Cancer has spread to other parts of the body and could include the fluid around the lungs. - Immune checkpoint inhibitor: A type of drug that blocks certain proteins made by some types of immune system cells, such as T cells, and some cancer cells.
 When these proteins are blocked, the "brakes" on the immune system are released and T cells are able to kill cancer cells better.
 Examples of checkpoint proteins found on T cells or cancer cells include programmed death (PD)-1, PD-ligand 1 (PD-L1), and cytotoxic T-lymphocyte-associated antigen (CTLA)-4/B7-1/B7-2 (NCI, 2018). - Kinase inhibitor: Type of drug which works by blocking several enzymes that promote cell growth, which has been found to be an effective approach to treat a variety of cancers. - Line of therapy: - o First-line therapy: The first or primary treatment for the diagnosis.
-This may include surgery, chemotherapy, radiation therapy or a combination of these therapies. - Second-line therapy: Treatment given when initial treatment (first-line therapy) is not effective or there is disease progression. - Third-line therapy: Treatment given when both initial (first-line therapy) and subsequent treatment (second-line therapy) are not effective or there is disease progression. - Locally advanced cancer: Cancer that has spread from where it started to nearby tissue or lymph nodes. - Metastatic: The spread of cancer from one part of the body to another.
-A metastatic tumor contains cells that are like those in the original (primary) tumor and have spread. - Neoadjuvant treatment: Treatment given as a first step to shrink a tumor before the main treatment, which is usually surgery, is given.
-Examples of neoadjuvant therapy include chemotherapy, radiation therapy, and hormone therapy.
-It is a type of induction therapy. - Programmed death (PD)-1 proteins: PD-1 proteins are found on T-cells and attach to PD ligands (PD-L1) found on normal (and cancer) cells (see immune checkpoint inhibitor above).
-Normally, this process keeps T-cells from attacking other cells in the body.
-However, this can also prevent T-cells from attacking cancer cells in the body.
-Examples of FDA approved anti-PD-1 agents include Keytruda (pembrolizumab), Opdivo (nivolumab), and Libtayo (cemiplimab). - Programmed death ligand (PD-L)-1: The ligands found on normal (and cancer) cells to which the PD-1 proteins attach (see immune checkpoint inhibitor above).
-Cancer cells can have large amounts of PD-L1 on their surface, which helps them to avoid immune attacks.
-Examples of FDA approved anti-PD-L1 agents include Bavencio (avelumab), Tecentriq (atezolizumab), and Imfinzi (durvalumab.
+This may include surgery, chemotherapy, radiation therapy or a combination of these therapies. - Second-line therapy: Treatment given when initial treatment (first-line therapy) is not effective or there is disease progression. - Third-line therapy: Treatment given when both initial (first-line therapy) and subsequent treatment (second-line therapy) are not effective or there is disease progression. - Locally advanced cancer: Cancer that has spread from where it started to nearby tissue or lymph nodes.

-Policy Name Policy Number Scope Atezolizumab (Tecentriq®) MP-RX-FP-88-23 ⊠ MMM MA ☑ MMM Multihealth
+Policy Name Atezolizumab (Tecentriq®), Atezolizumab and hyaluronidase-tqjs (Tecentriq Hybreza) Policy Number MP-RX-FP-88-23 Scope ⊠ MMM MA ☑ MMM Multihealth